 The use of Fund Accounting for the Village's revenues and expenditures is required as the Village of Oak Park is established under State Law as a municipal corporation and the Financial Accounting Foundation (FAF) requires the use of Generally Accepted Account Principles (GAAP) established by the Government Accounting Standards Board (GASB).
 Among the basic principles of governmental GAAP is fund accounting.
 Because of the diverse nature of governmental operations and the numerous legal and fiscal constraints under which those operations must be conducted, it is impossible to record all governmental financial transactions and balances in a single accounting entity.
-Therefore, unlike a small private business which is accounted for as a single entity, a governmental unit is accounted for through separate funds, each of which is a fiscal and accounting would most closely resemble a large publicly traded company that consists of a parent corporation and its subsidiaries, where each subsidiary maintains a separate set of accounting records and reports its numbers to the parent which then consolidates all the information for investor reporting.
+Therefore, unlike a small private business which is accounted for as a single entity, a governmental unit is accounted for through separate funds, each of which is a fiscal and accounting entity with a self-balancing set of accounts.
+When compared to the private sector, fund accounting would most closely resemble a large publicly traded company that consists of a parent corporation and its subsidiaries, where each subsidiary maintains a separate set of accounting records and reports its numbers to the parent which then consolidates all the information for investor reporting.

-The FY20 Recommended Budget for all Funds includes \$167.7 million in expenditures excluding interfund transfers out.
+The FY20 Proposed Budget for all Funds includes \$ 168.5 million in expenditures excluding interfund transfers out.
 Interfund transfers are excluded so expenditures are not double counted and incorrectly inflate totals (since the transfer from one fund to another is an expenditure, such as the transfer of Sustainability Funds to the Capital Fund where they are again counted as an expenditure for the purchase and installation of LED street lights).
 The total recommended FY20 expenditures is a reduction from the total FY19 Adopted Budget of \$171.6 million.
 The reduction is primarily attributed to the termination of the Downtown and Madison Tax Increment Financing (TIF) Districts and the associated wind down of the TIF Funds related to each TIF District.
 As a result, only expenditures in the Madison TIF Fund are recommended in FY20 due to the timing of cash payments to contractors related to the contractual work authorized in FY18 which is concluding at this time.